kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 - Feature enabled by default
 - E2E tests in Testgrid and passing
-- At least one DRA driver using and validating the status information
+- At least one DRA driver tested with the feature
-- Performance testing with large numbers of ResourceSlices and ResourceClaims
+- Performance testing with large numbers of pools and claims
 - Metrics for monitoring controller performance
 - User feedback incorporated
-- Cross-slice validation proven stable

-**Potential Beta enhancements (based on user feedback):**
+**Potential Beta enhancements:**
-- Vendor-defined summarization attributes: Allow DeviceClass or ResourceSlice to specify which device attributes should be highlighted in summaries (e.g., NVIDIA MIG partition types)
-- Synthetic `kubectl describe resourcepool` command for aggregated pool-level views
+- Vendor-defined summarization attributes
+- Additional filters for kubectl get resourcepools

 #### GA

 - At least 2 releases as beta
 - Multiple DRA drivers using the feature in production
-- Performance validated at scale (1000+ devices, 10000+ claims)
+- Performance validated at scale (1000+ pools, 10000+ claims)
 - No major bugs or design issues reported
 - Documentation complete and accurate
-- Conformance tests if applicable

 ### Upgrade / Downgrade Strategy

 **Upgrade:**
-- When feature gate is enabled, controller starts populating status
+- When feature gate is enabled, controller starts creating ResourcePool objects
-- Existing ResourceSlices get status populated asynchronously
+- ResourcePools are created asynchronously for existing pools
 - No impact on existing allocations or scheduling
-- kubectl gracefully handles missing status (pre-upgrade ResourceSlices)
+- kubectl gracefully handles missing ResourcePools

 **Downgrade:**
-- When feature gate is disabled, controller stops updating status
+- When feature gate is disabled, controller stops running
-- Status field may contain stale data but is ignored
+- Existing ResourcePool objects can be cleaned up manually or left (harmless)
-- No impact on scheduling (scheduler doesn't depend on status)
+- No impact on scheduling or DRA functionality
-- kubectl gracefully handles missing status

 **API compatibility:**
-- Status is a new optional field, safe to add
+- ResourcePool is a new type, safe to add
-- Old clients ignore status
+- Old clients don't know about ResourcePool (graceful degradation)
-- New clients handle missing status gracefully
+- New clients handle missing ResourcePools gracefully

 ### Version Skew Strategy

 **Control plane components:**
-- kube-controller-manager: Runs the status controller when feature gate enabled
+- kube-controller-manager: Runs ResourcePool controller when feature gate enabled
-- kube-apiserver: Serves ResourceSlice with status subresource
+- kube-apiserver: Serves ResourcePool API
-- kube-scheduler: Does not depend on status (only uses spec)
+- kube-scheduler: Does not use ResourcePool (no dependency)

 **Skew scenarios:**
-1. **New apiserver, old controller-manager**: Status field exists but not populated (graceful degradation)
+1. **New apiserver, old controller-manager**: ResourcePool API exists but objects not created
-2. **Old apiserver, new controller-manager**: Controller cannot update status (feature disabled)
+2. **Old apiserver, new controller-manager**: Controller cannot create ResourcePools (feature disabled)
-3. **Multiple controller-managers at different versions**: Leader election ensures only one updates status
+3. **Multiple controller-managers**: Leader election ensures only one runs

-**Node components:**
-- kubelet and DRA drivers are not affected (they don't use ResourceSlice status)

 **kubectl:**
-- New kubectl with old cluster: Status section empty/omitted
+- New kubectl with old cluster: ResourcePool commands return "not found"
-- Old kubectl with new cluster: Status field ignored
+- Old kubectl with new cluster: ResourcePool commands not available

 ## Production Readiness Review Questionnaire